tyreer/cat-tabs/README.md

    - Navigate to Settings → Pages
    - Under "Source", select "GitHub Actions"
    - The workflow will automatically deploy your site
+   - **Important:** Make sure your repository has "Pages" enabled in Settings → Actions → General → Workflow permissions

 3. **Update Repository Name:**
    - Edit `vite.config.ts` and replace `'Tabs'` with your actual repository name